 Besides feeding my family, the reason I work is to spend time solving interesting problems with great people.
 I'm invested in Vend, both emotionally and financially, and I truly believe that independent retail is vitally important for communities.
-But, if I won the lottery I'd still want to solve interesting problems with great people.
+But, if I won the lottery I don't think I'd continue working, but I'd still want to solve interesting problems with great people.
 In my opinion, the success of the team or the organisation is a means to an end: to make sure that we can continue to get paid to solve problems together, and get more great people to join us on the journey.

 I enjoy levity, and try to create it when I can.
 I like to make up funny and slightly off-colour metaphors to explain the problem or situation we are discussing.
 Don't think that I'm not super serious about the issue.
 I just don't reckon we need to be strait-laced all day.

 Levity. noun; the treatment of a serious matter with humour or lack of due respect.

 Ana Wight (Vend's Chief Strategy Officer) asked a brilliant question in an interview we were sharing: "Do you think your way into a new way of acting, or act your way into a new way of thinking?"
 I absolutely favour acting into a new way of thinking: doing something to uncover the reality of the situation, rather than imagining what might happen if we act.
 I do also spend a lot of time in my head, often developing conclusions from multiple sources of information and internal processing, before sharing these as "ideas".
 If you feel I've made giant cognitive leaps, please ask me to explain the steps.